getodk/central-backend/docs/api.md

 **Changed**:

 * `GET /projects/…/forms/…/attachments` now always returns `updatedAt`.
 There is no longer a separate Extended Metadata response for this resource.
+* The Submission response format now provides the submitter ID at `submitterId` rather than `submitter`.
+This is so that the Extended responses for Submissions can use `submitter` to provide the full Actor subobject rather than replacing it.
+This brings the response format to be more similar to the other Extended formats.

+**Removed**:

+* The Extended responses for Forms and Submissions no longer include an `xml` property.
+To retrieve Form or Submission XML, use the dedicated endpoints for [Form XML](/reference/forms-and-submissions/'-individual-form/retrieving-form-xml) and [Submission XML](/reference/forms-and-submissions/submissions/retrieving-submission-xml).

 ### ODK Central v0.5